swetajainh/immo-eliza-MAS-FN-analysis/README.md

 #### Observations
-The Price is mainly correlated with the Number of rooms, living area, energy consumption and the building state.
+- The Price is mainly correlated with the Number of rooms, living area, energy consumption and the building state.
-The Number of rooms and living areas seem mainly correlated with each other.
+- The Number of rooms and living areas seems mainly correlated with each other.

 ## Contributors